Favrot V Associate Professor of Architecture and Design

-Prior to becoming a New Orleanian, Lin lived and practiced architecture in Boston where she co-founded the firm LinOldhamOffice.
-The work of LOO was selected for the Architecture League of New York’s Young Architects Forum in 2005.
-Their 8 Container Farmhouse was also awarded a Progressive Architecture Award the same year.
-During her term in Boston, Lin taught design studios at Northeastern University and worked in the offices of Machado and Silvetti Associates, and Leers Weinzapfel Associates.
+Prior to life in New Orleans, Tiffany lived and practiced architecture in Boston where she co-founded the firm LinOldhamOffice.
+The work of LOO was selected for the Architecture League of New York’s Young Architects Forum and received a Progressive Architecture Citation.
+She has taught design studios at Northeastern University and worked in the offices of Machado and Silvetti Associates and Leers Weinzapfel Associates.
 When she is not teaching or parenting, Tiffany enjoys exploring the spatial behavior of color through abstract paintings and drawings that serve as an idiom for architectural analysis and composition.
 Her two-dimensional works have been exhibited in Amherst, Cambridge, New York and New Orleans.